sheraadams/sheraadams.github.io/README.md

 </div>

 ### Data Structures and Algorithms Artifacts
-The Eclipse Project folder is called SlideShow or Slide Show Enhanced and the SlideShow.jar or SlideShowE.jar.
+The artifact for this project includes a zipped folder with the .jar executable and the Eclipse Java project.

   - You can find the [original artifact](https://github.com/sheraadams/sheraadams.github.io/blob/main/artifacts/DSA_Example.zip) here.
   - You can find the [enhanced artifact](https://github.com/sheraadams/sheraadams.github.io/blob/main/artifacts/DSA_Enhanced.zip) here.